 NS1 offers a free-tier option for use of the service with no time restriction and a query limit of 500,000 queries per month.
 A credit card is required at signup to cover any overages.
 A small temporary pre-authorization charge will be placed on the credit card.

-Learn more about NS1’s wide range of monitoring capabilities—including Configuring manual DNS failover, Configuring automatic failover for DNS endpoints, Configuring automatic load shedding, and other configurations using native NS1 or third-party data feeds.
+Learn more about NS1’s wide range of monitoring capabilities—including Configuring manual DNS failover, Configuring automatic DNS failover, Configuring automatic load shedding, and other configurations using native NS1 or third-party data feeds.

-Verify the configuration is accurate by reviewing the new configuration in NS1 against that within your previous provider and Testing your records
+Verify the configuration is accurate by reviewing the new configuration in NS1 against that within your previous provider and Testing your records.
+Consider the following questions:

-Are there the same number of zones and records configured with your current DNS provider as in the NS1 platform?
+Are there the same number of zones and records configured with your current DNS provider as in NS1 Connect?

 If you are using NS1 as a secondary provider, have you configured the AXFR transfer IP address at both your current provider and in NS1?